I got a new life, you would hardly recognise me.

 Prince Philip has visited the castle.

-Pig branks mask and an iron madien; reintroduce this as a punishment for TERFS.
+Bring back the Branks mask and the Iron Maiden as a punishment for TERFS.

 We thought we had seen enough of the castle and gardens so walked a winding woodland path to see the lakes.

-Awesome Charlie shared his life with me; he became too tired to walk futher to see the cows so I took these two pictures for him.
+Charlie was too tired to walk any further to see the cows, so I took these two pictures for him.

 22nd

-New upgraded reading glasses ordered today; six months after my eye test.
+I ordered new reading glasses today, six months after my eye exam.

 21st